 Pat has his own monthly column in the iconic Rhythm Magazine, the UK’s biggest drum magazine, and although already a published author having written over 100 educational articles for various drum magazines, as well as writing complete university music course notes across five different academic levels that are used internationally by some of the top universities and biggest H.E institutions in the world, his first book LAWLESS was also published in 2016.
 In early 2016 Pat was also welcomed onto the international VIC FIRTH Education Artist roster.

-As well as his teaching commitments at BIMM, Pat also runs a successful private teaching practice and teaches students from all over the UK and Europe at his DrumWorks Studio in Brighton, UK, and is proud to have some of his of his past and present students playing with some of the top bands and artists in the world.
+As well as his teaching commitments at BIMM, Pat also runs a successful private teaching and mentoring practice, teaching and mentoring students from all over the UK and Europe at his Master Study Studios facility in Brighton, UK, and is proud to have some of his of his past and present students playing with some of the top bands and artists in the world.

 Ben Thompson (Two Door Cinema Club), Joao Caetano (Leona Lewis, Incognito), Rufus Taylor (We Will Rock You, Jeff Beck, Bryan May, Queen), Perry Melius (Billy Ocean, Tricky), James Stewart (Vader, Written in Waters, Divine Chaos), Adam Pitts (Lawson), Deborah Knox-Hewson (Charlie XCX) to name just a few.